Cypress Street Playground/Athletic Fields Design

 The playground is a long rectangular space with organized athletic functions towards the High School in the western two-thirds of the park.
 The park is bisected by a major pathway from Davis Ave to Tappan Street that provides pedestrian access to the Brookline Hills MBTA Station.
 The western part of the park includes a multipurpose rectangular field with two softball diamonds and one basketball court.
 The fields are used by High School girls’ softball as their home field, and also currently used by men’s softball, Little League as well as High School and Pop Warner football, High School soccer, summer camps, in addition to other public uses of the field.
 One softball field is currently lighted.
 Towards Cypress Street, there is one basketball court and an existing playground that is utilized by the local neighborhood as well as many local pre-schools.
 The fields are currently irrigated.

-The Parks and Open Space staff and their design consultant, Weston and Sampson are working on preparing construction documents for the project, with the objective to place the project out to bid in February 2020.
+The Parks and Open Space staff and their design consultant, Weston and Sampson are working on preparing construction documents for the project, with the objective to place the project out to bid in February/March 2020.
 Following up on one of the new design elements within the park, the Parks staff prepared to present the new handicap accessible pathway from Cypress and Tappan down to the crossway on Tappan, to various Town Committees, to obtain their approval.
 Town staff presented the new pathway concept to the Commission on Disability on December 12, 2019, to the Pedestrian Advisory Committee on December 16, 2019, and finally to the Transportation Board on January 13, 2020.
 All three boards and committees gave unanimous support to this new accessible pathway.
 Work also continues on making refinements to the playground equipment, making it accessible along the new proposed accessible path at the edge of the playground.

 The project continued under the Design Review Committee review process, with Design Review Committee meeting number five occurring August 14, 2019 and Design Review Committee number six taking place on September 12, 2019.
 The project was presented to the Park and Recreation Commission on September 17, 2019, receiving a vote to move the project forward into final design.
 Following this meeting, design changes made were thought to be significant enough to bring the project back before the Design Review Committee on November 5, 2019, where the Committee voted in favor of the changes.
 The project was then brought back before the Parks and Recreation Commission on November 12, 2019 for a revised vote, the project receiving approval from the Committee.
 The Parks and Open Space staff will be working with our design consultant, Weston and Sampson over the next couple months, to refine the design per comments heard in the final Design Review Committee meeting as well as the Parks and Recreation meeting.
 These will include design refinements towards further unifying simplicity while maintaining options for diversity of seating and activity destinations within the park, all while trying to maintain existing mature trees as discussed.
 Final coordination will concurrently be occurring with the high school design team, as they make final refinements to the streetscape portion of their work.